sindresorhus/atom-linter-xo/readme.md

 ## Usage

-Just write code.
+Just write some code.

-Settings can be found in the Atom linter settings.
+Settings can be found in the `Linter` package settings.

 ## License